tethysplatform/tethys/docs/tutorials/google_earth_engine/map_view.rst

 .. tip::

-    To verify that the app content area is indeed filling the whole area, you could temporarily add the following to `main.css`:
+    To verify that the app content area is indeed filling the whole area, you could temporarily add the following to :file:`public/css/main.css`:

     .. code-block:: css